 “Finally, transmutation intersects with transmogrification without us realizing it.
 The spell cast using this fish is one interesting example.”
 He opened the top, placed the box down, and then cast a levitation spell on the specimen using only his Conduit and the beast core for power.
 Even the Circle was maintained within his mind, and cast at a distance, just as he’d spoken of on their first day of class.

 Sebastien grinned just to see it.

 He floated the dead, preserved fish into the Circle he’d drawn on the floor earlier, then placed a foot-wide mirror with a frame of ornate scrollwork across from it.
-“We’re aware of how the dorienne fish works, now, but earlier discoverers only knew that the fish could be invisible from one side at a time.
+“Although we are aware of how the dorienne fish works, those who first discovered it knew only that the fish could be invisible from one side at a time.
 They created a spell that seems to copy that process.”
-He pointed, with his finger, and the mirror became invisible, frame and all.
+He pointed, and the mirror became invisible, frame and all.

 Sebastien leaned forward in her seat, her eyes devouring every movement as the mirror continued to spin at different angles around its axis.
-“It’s actually invisible,” she blurted with excitement.
+“It’s actually invisible.”

 Professor Lacer turned to her.
 “Explain.”

 “With the way the fish works, light hits both sides.
 It’s only changed what one of its sides looks like to mimic the effect of light passing straight through.
 The spell you’re casting has made one side of the mirror invisible.
 When the invisible side is facing the light source, it casts no shadow.
 Light is passing right through it.”